mauroleos/Rock-Paper-Scissors-app/README.md

 <img src="images/rock-paper-scissors.png" alt="image">

 # Summary
-This app really gave me the oppurtunity to really dive into what is going on behind the scenes and gain a better understanding of JavaScript as a whole.
-This game takes a user input by collecting the id of a clicked image, compares that to the computers randomly generated choice, and then displays the results to the screen.
-The user can play as many times as they like.
+This app really gave me the oppurtunity to really dive deep into Javascript and gain a better understanding on how it works.
+This game takes a user input by collecting the "id" of a clicked image (rock, paper, or scissors), compares that to the computers randomly generated choice, and then displays the results to the screen.
+The user has the option to play as many times as they like.
 I had an incredible time working on this application!

 # Author
 <strong>Mauro Leos</strong>-<i>Full-Stack Software Developer</i>-<a href="https://www.linkedin.com/in/mauro-leos-b4103a11b/">LinkedIn</a>